 Thanksgiving is around the corner and as we begin to plan our big Thanksgiving feast many of us are shifting our focus to being in a place of gratitude.
-We think about all the blessing we have and all the ways we can give back to our family, communities, and the world.
-For some this is not the case and the weight of the world can really bring you down.
+We think about all the blessings we have and all the ways we can give back to our families, communities, and the world.
+For some, this is not the case and the weight of the world can really bring you down.
 We are constantly pressured to be the best and have the best of everything.
-Leaving us never full satisfied and unhappy with ourselves or the world around us.
+Leaving us never fully satisfied and unhappy with ourselves or the world around us.

 Why has this become such an issue in today’s world?
 We often go through life working to build an image of ourselves that is almost impossible to achieve and then feel bad about ourselves if we haven’t achieved it.
 We seek to have the perfect house, car, spouse, children, body, hair, the most likes on Facebook, and even sometimes the healthiest diet, only to still feel dissatisfied with never reaching the “perfection” for which we long for.
 Achieving perfection is beyond the reality of this life because even if you attain perfection in your own eyes, there will always be someone around you who sees it differently.

 I am naturally a perfectionist.
 This is one of my strengths, but as many of us know, our strengths can very often be our weaknesses.
 My perfectionist has caused me to be very driven and focused in all that I do, helping me to achieve many of my goals.
 However, life is all about balance and my need for perfection can easily turn, causing me to become overwhelmed and unhappy with myself and/or my situation.
 Feeling like I always need more instead of being fully present and happy with what I have now.